On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Introduction

-The vast majority of related tutorials and surveys in the literature addressed either \acp{GAS} networks mainly from wireless communications perspective \cite{azari2022evolution,vaezi2022cellular}, or localization systems mainly from the ground segment perspective \cite{xiao2022overview,liu2022survey,placed2023survey,chen2022tutorial,trevlakis2023localization}.
-A detailed content comparison between this tutorial and relevant tutorial/survey articles is presented in Table \ref{tab:SotA}.
-In \cite{azari2022evolution} and \cite{vaezi2022cellular}, the evolution of \acp{NTN} in terms of infrastructure and network architecture, transitioning from 5G to 6G, are comprehensively evaluated.
-The localization accuracy obtained using aerial anchors in IoT networks was succinctly highlighted.
-However, the localization focus was not fully elaborated in ground and space segments.
-In \cite{xiao2022overview}, the advancement of localization ability in 6G networks was emphasized, and a unified study on integrated localization and communication was conducted in \cite{liu2022survey}; however, the localization service in both works was mainly tailored for ground targets, by using ground and aerial anchors, such as cellular base stations and drones.
-Moreover, surveys and tutorials studying ground anchors for ground targets localization, which addresses the indispensable needs of different ground users, e.g., people, vehicles, and IoT nodes, can be found in \cite{chen2022tutorial,placed2023survey}.
-Despite their high relevancy, the short-range ground-based localization systems become very limited when considering diverse demands not only from the ground but also from the air.
+Regarding non-terrestrial localization systems, in \cite{azari2022evolution} and \cite{vaezi2022cellular}, the evolution of \acp{NTN} in terms of infrastructure and network architecture, transitioning from 5G to 6G, are comprehensively discussed, emphasizing recent advances, scenarios, and envisioned role of \acp{NTN} in 5G and 6G networks.
+The localization accuracy obtained using aerial anchors in IoT networks was succinctly highlighted in \cite{azari2022evolution} without elaborating on fundamental aspects of non-terrestrial localization systems.
+Moreover, localization aspects were not fully covered for ground and space segments.
+In \cite{janssen2023survey}, the authors presented a survey on state-of-the-art localization techniques for IoT applications using ground and space anchors.
+In particular, they discussed the localization performance in \ac{IoT} networks when using solutions based on terrestrial anchors, \ac{GNSS} anchors, and \ac{LEO} satellite anchors.
 Localization in the air segment requires more \acp{DOF} to improve the localization accuracy, especially in the vertical planes where aerial nodes fly.
+The authors of \cite{khelifi2022loc} provided a survey on \ac{UAV} and swarm \acp{UAV} localization.
 As an important evolution, space anchors enabled by LEOs were briefly discussed in \cite{trevlakis2023localization} for positioning ground targets without comprehensive emphasis on aerial anchors and targets.
-Because of the steadily increasing density of aerial vehicles in the sky, aerial target localization has become more prevailing, following traditional terrestrial localization \cite{trevlakis2023localization,liu2022survey,vaezi2022cellular}, which urgently needs a tutorial to comprehensively investigate the fundamentals and practical implementations for various anchors and targets in integrated GAS networks.
-To our best knowledge, there is no such thorough study that comprehensively investigates the localization functionality using \ac{GAS} networks.
-This work will facilitate the research community to have a better understanding of the localization dominated by different \ac{GAS} segments and thus deal with on-demand localization services realized by the most superior and suitable techniques.
+Because of the steadily increasing density of aerial vehicles in the sky, aerial target localization has become more prevailing than ever before \cite{trevlakis2023localization,liu2022survey,vaezi2022cellular}.